Research Excellence Honorees

 Gail Patrick Innovation Award

-In honor of Gail Patrick, the first National Chair of the Association's Board of Directors and legendary Motion Picture actress, this award is granted to Innovation award applications to the Association that receive the highest priority score (ADD in a given year).
-Prestigious awardees receive $50,000 per year for two years to support an innovative idea that advances the Association’s efforts to prevent, treat and cure diabetes and to improve the lives of all people affected by the disease.
+The Gail Patrick Innovation Award is granted annually to the highest scoring Innovation Award applicant.
+Awardees receive $50,000 per year for two years to support pursuit of an innovative idea that advances the American Diabetes Association's efforts to prevent, treat and cure diabetes and to improve the lives of all people affected by the disease.